Guide to Start Labuan Forex Money Broking Business

 It is easy to start your own Forex or Money Broking business in the Labuan jurisdiction with 100% foreign ownership!
 Labuan Authority has recently issued new guidelines on money broking business in Labuan with effective 1st Jan 2018.
 To know more, read below:

 The money broking business is defined as the business of arranging transactions between buyers and sellers in the money or foreign exchange markets with brokers acting as an intermediary for consideration of brokerage fees paid.
 Labuan Forex Money Broking license, however, does not include the buying or selling of Ringgit and foreign currencies by the broker as principal in such markets.

 Who qualifies to apply for the money broking business license?

 Eligible applicants include:

-- Individual or institution with money broking expertise with good track record and sufficient years of experience in the field
+- Individual or institution with money broking expertise with a good track record and sufficient years of experience in the field

-- Regulated money broker or provider of such services from other jurisdictions with approval from home authority with letter of awareness or consent available
+- Regulated money broker or provider of such services from other jurisdictions with approval from home authority with the letter of awareness or consent available

 - Any licensed institutions including approved money broker under the Financial Services Act 2013 with approval from the Central Bank of Malaysia

 * All applicants must show at least three (3) years’ of good track record and relevant experience in the money broking business.